v-fearam/adf-databricks-example/Readme.md

 The pipeline consumes New York Health data.
 This example works with baby names https://health.data.ny.gov/Health/Baby-Names-Beginning-2007/jxy9-yhdk/data_preview.

-1. Retrieve the file from New York Health Data and store it in the data lake landing containe
+1. Retrieve the file from New York Health Data and store it in the data lake landing container
-1. A Databricks Notebook execution.
-Move data from file to a Delta Table on bronze container.The process appends information and adds control metadata, including processing time and file name.
+1. A Databricks Notebook execution (LandingToBronze).
+Move data from file to a Delta Table on bronze container.The process **appends** information and adds control metadata, including processing time and file name.
-1. Execute another Databricks Notebook to clean the bronze data, eliminate duplicates, and merge it into a Delta table in the silver container.
+1. Execute another Databricks Notebook (BronzeToSilver) to clean the bronze data, eliminate duplicates, and **merge** it into a Delta table in the silver container.
-1. Use a Databricks Notebook to take the silver data and populate a star model in the gold container.
+1. Use a Databricks Notebook (SilverToGold) to take the silver data and populate a star model in the gold container.
 1. Transfer the star model (including dimension tables and fact table) from the gold container to a SQL Database.

 ### 5. Upload databricks notebook

 There are notebooks on the folder `./notebooks`.
-It is possible to create it manually using azure portal adding the same content or upload using databriks cli.
+It is possible to upload them manually using azure portal or upload them using databriks cli.

 [Azure Databricks personal access token authentication](https://learn.microsoft.com/azure/databricks/dev-tools/cli/authentication#--azure-databricks-personal-access-token-authentication)
 To create a personal access token, do the following: